 The fair value of the Trust Fund's net assets was \$90.4 million as of September 30, 2009, compared to \$76.3 million at September 30, 2008.
-The increase is attributable to the volatility experienced in the equity markets during the fiscal year ended September 30, 2009.
-Net investment gains totaled \$1.1 million for the year ended September 30, 2009.
+Net investment income totaled \$1.1 million during the year ended September 30, 2009.
 The increase in net assets for the year ended September 30, 2009 after contributions from the Governments of the United States and the Republic of China (Taiwan) was \$14.1 million.
-At September 30, 2009, the Trust Fund's assets consisted of exchange traded funds invested in domestic and international equities and an exchange traded fund, invested in fixed income securities.
+At September 30, 2009, the Trust Fund's assets consisted of exchange traded funds invested in domestic and international equities, fixed income securities, and real estate investment trusts.
 Accrued expenses represent amounts payable for legal and other professional services incurred during the fiscal year.

-"Due to "D" Account Trust" represents additional amounts due to the "D" Account.
 On September 3, 2009, the Trust Fund Committee approved the transfer of additional assets, purchased with the Government of the Republic of China's (Taiwan) \$1.75 million contribution (of May 3, 2007) to the "D" Account Trust.
-On October 15, 2009, \$232,236 was transferred to the "D" Account and represents the difference between the value of those assets as of April 30, 2008 and \$1.5 million transferred to the "D" Account on July 31, 2008.
+On October 15, 2009, \$232,236 was transferred to the "D" Account, which represents the difference between the value of those assets as of April 30, 2008 and \$1.5 million transferred to the "D" Account on July 31, 2008.